bp-chat/bp/docs/protocol-v0.michel.md

 MITM attack: Man-in-the-middle attack.
 [Imperva - Man in the middle (MITM) attack](https://www.imperva.com/learn/application-security/man-in-the-middle-attack-mitm/)

+Slowloris attack: A sort of network attack on systems with long lived connections where the attacker fills the server with connections that either do nothing or are very slow to act, in that way evetually exhausting the server connection capacity with useless connections.
+[Cloudflare - Slowloris DDoS attack](https://www.cloudflare.com/learning/ddos/ddos-attack-tools/slowloris/)

 ## E2E encryption

 `bp` will use E2E encryption.
 Here's a reference for that [Security Stack Exchange - What is end-to-end encryption and how to do it (correctly / securely)?](https://security.stackexchange.com/questions/230068/what-is-end-to-end-encryption-and-how-to-do-it-correctly-securely)